anderkve/FYS3150/_sources/book/writing_reports/introduction_to_latex.md

 - The [pdf file](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/report_example.pdf)
 - The [BibTex references file](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/ref.bib)

-You can access this template as an read-only Overleaf project [here](https://www.overleaf.com/read/ykjsqvchkhyz).
-That way you can easily copy the template to your own Overleaf project.
+To easily view the template "in action", you can access it as a read-only Overleaf project [here](https://www.overleaf.com/read/ykjsqvchkhyz).

 If you want to compile the template report yourself, you'll need a figure file `rel_err.pdf` in a subdirectory `imgs`.
 (Just like for the template for projects 1 and 2.)
 You can get the figure file [here](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/imgs/rel_err.pdf).